UrSerghei/SQL/Data Wrangling & AB Testing/README.md

-# Data Wrangling Analysis & A/B Testing
+# Data Wrangling, Analysis & A/B Testing
 ### Description:
 The objective was to analyse the results of A/B testing for a hypothetical online shopping company.